benno1237/Audio/README.md

 :wave: Hello there, I'm Draper the previous maintainer of Red's core Audio Cog.

-This repository contains a heavily modded version of the core Audio cog, with several new features (Filters, Bundled EQ, Global settings to name a few), fixes and -potentially new bugs :smile:
+This repository contains a heavily modded version of the core Audio cog, with several new features (Filters, Bundled EQ, Global settings to name a few), fixes and potentially new bugs :smile:

 ------------
 ## Requirements: